Chinmayee770/bob_hackathon/README.md

 - 1) Inputs can be through ocr , csvs and pdfs and even keyboard inputs for making it easy for customers to access the dashboard (Customer is king as they always say )
  - 2) Azure Blob storage is for storing documents.
 - 3) Azure sql database is for storing structured information from documents and inputs.
-### 4)
+###
-- **Please be free to zoom in to image and follow the numbers in diagram, their descriptions are given below accordingly**
+- **Please be free to click  image (open in new tab) and follow the numbers given in diagram  and methodology simultaneously**
-- **Please be free to zoom in to image and follow the numbers in diagram, their descriptions are given below accordingly**
+- **Please be free to click  image (open in new tab) and follow the numbers given in diagram  and methodology simultaneously**
-- **Please be free to zoom in to image and follow the numbers in diagram, their descriptions are given below accordingly**
+- **Please be free to click  image (open in new tab) and follow the numbers given in diagram  and methodology simultaneously**

  ![bobdiagram-Page-1 drawio (2)](https://github.com/ANUJT65/bob_hackathon/assets/123918593/a537a68d-79f3-42a0-ad0a-7b90a06df387)